Carbon capture and storage

 With CCS, carbon dioxide is captured from a point source, such as an ethanol refinery.
 It is usually transported via pipelines and then either used to extract oil or stored in a dedicated geologic formation.

-Carbon capture and storage (CCS) is a process by which carbon dioxide (CO_{2}) from industrial installations is separated before it is released into the atmosphere, then transported to a long-term storage location.
+Carbon capture and storage (CCS) is a process by which carbon dioxide (CO_{2}) from industrial installations or natural sources is separated before it is released into the atmosphere, then transported to a long-term storage location.
 The CO_{2} is captured from a large point source, such as a natural gas processing plant and is typically stored in a deep geological formation.
 Around 80% of the CO_{2} captured annually is used for enhanced oil recovery (EOR), a process by which CO_{2} is injected into partially depleted oil reservoirs in order to extract more oil and then is largely left underground.
 Since EOR utilizes the CO_{2} in addition to storing it, CCS is also known as carbon capture, utilization, and storage (CCUS).

-Oil and gas companies first used the processes involved in CCS in the mid-20th century.
+Oil and gas companies first used the processes involved in CCS in the mid‑20th century.
 Early CCS technologies were mainly used to purify natural gas and increase oil production.
-Beginning in the 1980s and accelerating in the 2000s, CCS was discussed as a strategy to reduce greenhouse gas emissions.
-Around 70% of announced CCS projects have not materialized, with a failure rate above 98% in the electricity sector.
-As of 2024 CCS was in operation at 44 plants worldwide, collectively capturing about one-thousandth of global carbon dioxide emissions.
-90% of CCS operations involve the oil and gas industry.
-Plants with CCS require more energy to operate, thus they typically burn additional fossil fuels and increase the pollution caused by extracting and transporting fuel.
+From the 1980s, and especially in the 2000s, CCS began to be discussed as a strategy to reduce greenhouse gas emissions.
+A 2022 review found that around 70% of announced CCS projects had not materialized, with a failure rate above 98% in the electricity sector.
+As of 2024, CCS was in operation at 44 plants worldwide, collectively capturing about one‑thousandth of global carbon dioxide emissions, and about 90% of CCS operations involved the oil and gas industry.
+Plants with CCS require more energy to operate, so they typically burn additional fossil fuels and increase the pollution associated with extracting and transporting fuel.